 2a.
 On success, AMF shall respond a "200 OK" status code with N2InformationTransferRspData data structure.

 2b.
-On failure, one of the HTTP status code listed in Table 6.1.3.8.4.2.2-2 shall be returned with the message body containing a N2InformationTransferError structure, including a ProblemDetails attribute with the "cause" attribute set to one of the application errors listed in Table 6.1.3.8.4.2.2-2.
+On failure or redirection, one of the HTTP status code listed in Table 6.1.3.8.4.2.2-2 shall be returned with the message body containing a N2InformationTransferError structure, including a ProblemDetails attribute with the "cause" attribute set to one of the application errors listed in Table 6.1.3.8.4.2.2-2.